Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \end{proposition}

 \begin{example} For example, the first five nonzero components of the rational module $M^{\FIM^+}(1)$ decompose as follows:

 \end{example}

 In analogy to the other categories and (skew-)tca's that have been studied under the scope of ``representation stability," we pose the following questions.
-In essence: how should we understand ``representation stability" for the category of $\FIM^+$-modules?

 \begin{question} What constraints does finite generation put on the irreducible representations appearing in a rational $\FIM^+$-module?
-Can the description of the irreducible constituents of $M^{\FIM^+}(d)_k$ given in Proposition \ref{PropDecomposingM(d)} be made more concrete?
-Are there parallels to the results for $\FI$-modules due to Church--Ellenberg--Farb \cite[Theorem 1.13]{CEF} and for $\FI_d$-modules due to Ramos \cite[Theorem A]{Ram1}?
-Given a finitely generated rational $\FIM^+$-module $\cV$, is there some operation on Young diagrams for constructing $\cV_{k+1}$ from $\cV_k$ in the spirit of Church and Farb's \emph{multiplicity stability} \cite[Definition 1.1]{CF}?
-Does $\cV_k$ even determine $\cV_{k+1}$ for sufficiently large $k$?
+Given a finitely generated rational $\FIM^+$-module $\cV$, is there some operation on Young diagrams for constructing $\cV_{k+1}$ from $\cV_k$ in the stable range in the spirit of Church--Farb's \emph{multiplicity stability} \cite[Definition 1.1]{CF}?
+Does $\cV_k$ even determine $\cV_{k+1}$ for large $k$?

 \end{question}